If you want to upgrade from Community to the Commercial edition, see Upgrade to Commercial Edition.

 - Advanced: You can customize the database, Redis, storage and other settings.

 When self-hosting Plane for production use, it is strongly recommended to configure external database and storage.
 This ensures that your data remains secure and accessible even if the local machine crashes or encounters hardware issues.
-Relying solely on local storage for these components increases the risk of data loss and service disruption.
+Relying solely on local storage for these components increases the risk of data loss and service disruption. - The installation will take a few minutes to complete and you will see the message Plane has successfully installed.
+You can access the Plane application on the domain you provided during the installation.

 If you want to upgrade to a paid plan, see Plan upgrades.